Understanding DST Structure & Costs

 There comes a time for most investment property owners when actively managing investment property no longer fits their objectives.
 We write and consult extensively about various options owners have available to them to eliminate active management, each of which has respective strengths and weaknesses.
 One popular option for individuals, who prioritize preservation of capital and predictable income potential, is to perform a tax-deferred 1031 exchange into a diversified portfolio of high-quality institutional Delaware Statutory Trust (DST) real estate.
-The benefits associated with exchanging into a portfolio of DSTs are clear (for a refresher, see our article entitled, “Why Consider Exchanging into Delaware Statutory Trusts?”).
+The are several benefits associated with exchanging into a portfolio of DSTs (for a refresher, see our article entitled, “Why Consider Exchanging into Delaware Statutory Trusts?”).
 When discussing DSTs with owners, we regularly hear misconceptions about how DSTs are structured, and the costs associated with the exchange.
 Below is overview of the structuring process and fee structure:

 DST real estate qualifies as “like-kind” for 1031 exchange purposes because the property is specifically identifiable and ownership is considered “direct ownership” by the IRS (see IRS Revenue Ruling 2004-86), even though an investor’s ownership is of a “fractional interest”.
 National real estate firms, referred to as “DST Sponsors”, use their own balance sheet to acquire the property(s) to be structured within the trust.
 The acquisition process includes analyzing often hundreds of properties before a select, few offers, are submitted.
 Even fewer properties will ultimately be placed under contract and eventually acquired.
 Once acquired, the DST Sponsor will structure the actual trust.
 The structuring includes the following steps:

 - Performing an engineering analysis to determine the useful life of all components of the property (e.g. roof, HVAC systems, parking lot, siding, etc.) and any deferred maintenance that the trust must collect reserves for to fund future expenditures.